SchoolOfCode/w20_final-project-team-f/README.md

 ## About the Project

 This project was created as a final project for our participation in the 2021 School of Code Bootcamp.
-NutriGlow React app was created by Alina Savin, Amina Afzal, Shola Quadri and Jack Browne in collaboration with Health Life Nutrition.
+NutriGlow React app was created by Shola Quadri, Alina Savin, Amina Afzal and Jack Browne in collaboration with Health Life Nutrition.

 ### Overview